Immunization

 --Coughing and sneezing.

---Spend a lot of time near one another and share breathing space.
+--Spend much time near one another and share breathing space.

 --Some babies get pertussis from older siblings, parents, or caregivers who might not even know they have the disease. - The best prevention for pertussis is the vaccine, but no vaccine is 100% effective.